 HillSide Christian College is planning to increase its student enrolment.
 The College, therefore, has plans to grow.
 It aims to build new and improved facilities.
-A new Arts facility will be ready for use early in 2022.
-In 2022, the College also expects to start the planning and construction of an additional six classroom block in the high school area and also a new Pre-Primary classroom.
-The College Master Plan also includes provision for an a new road system, sports' hall, new office, classrooms and staffroom.
+A new Arts' facility will be ready for use early in 2023.
+In 2023, the College also expects to start the planning and construction of additional infrastructure, including a new Pre-Primary classroom.
+The College Master Plan also includes provision for a new road system, sports' hall, new office, classrooms and staffroom.

-LEARNING AREAS
+LEARNING AREAS K-12

 HillSide Christian College offers a K-12 learning programme covering each of the eight key learning areas, which are described and interpreted through the Australian Curriculum, and made specific to the College, through its own planning documents.
-Languages (Indonesian) is always offered between Years 3-8 (compulsory).
+Languages (Spanish) is offered between Years 1-10 (compulsory).
 Christian Education is also provided as a subject to all students, and integrated into subject content where appropriate.
-This forms effectively a ninth subject.
+This effectively forms a ninth subject.
+The College's Curriculum Plan outlines subject information and implementation.